 Jeremy Ferguson (MSc)

-Dhanya Jayagopal (MSc, graduated)
+Dhanya Jayagopal (MSc)

 Pragya Kallanagoudar (undergraduate)

-Rajavi Mishra (undergraduate, graduated)
+Rajavi Mishra (undergraduate)

-Kevin Ye (undergraduate, graduated)
+Kevin Ye (undergraduate)

 Service